KBZK: Early years

+At that time, however, a brief opening appeared in western Montana television affiliations.
+Later in 1984, KXLF and KPAX, along with the other stations in MTN, became sole CBS affiliates.
+The Missoula-based Eagle Communications network—which also had a station in Butte—then obtained the ABC affiliation, which precluded it from being available to Bee's proposed Bozeman outlet.
 In September 1984, Eagle Communications then filed to buy the KCTZ construction permit for $179,000, with a third of the purchase price to be paid in advertising credits with Eagle.
 However, the application—contingent on the FCC reversing a decision to delete the permit for failure to build—languished at the commission for more than a year.
-The reason why was that the Reier family, which owned KBOZ-AM-FM, had objected to the sale.
+The reason why was that the Reier family, which owned KBOZ-AM-FM, had objected to the sale at the start of 1985.
 It felt that local interests should have the opportunity to file for the channel and propose their own service.
-The commission granted the necessary extension in January 1986, but the sale to Eagle never materialized.
+The commission granted the necessary extension in January 1986.

+The Eagle acquisition never panned out; in January 1987, the FCC denied the proposed sale, claiming that KTVM-TV was already seen in Bozeman and that a new satellite station would be duplicative.
 Bee then set out to build the station itself, only to find yet more opposition from the Reiers.
 Bee claimed that Karen Reier had telephoned him in March 1987 and inquired as to whether Bee would sell the permit; in July, Bee then sued the Reiers for $10 million in damage, claiming their actions had caused potential deals with Eagle and KOUS-TV in Billings to fall through.
+Meanwhile, construction of the station took place.

 At last, KCTZ began broadcasting on August 31, 1987.
 On its fourth day of operation, the station had to go off the air for five hours because its broadcasts interfered with medical telemetry equipment at Bozeman Deaconess Hospital that also used channel 7 spectrum.
 Having fought years of battles, however, Bee was thinly capitalized.
 When Bozeman Cable TV could not include the station on its lineup until after the start of 1988, starving it of much-needed advertising revenue, Bee decided he could hold out no longer and decided to put the station up for sale.
 He reached a deal with Big Horn Communications, owner of KOUS-TV, though he first had to offer Cooper the ability to buy KCTZ under the terms of his 1982 buyout.
 The transfer to Big Horn was approved in July 1988 and consummated that November, though the Reiers alleged that Big Horn had taken control without a formal application, leading to proceedings that did not end until 1991.
-At the start of 1993, Big Horn opened KSVI in Billings and moved all of KOUS-TV's programming to the new station, with no change to KCTZ.